turnede0/pdlmaterial/introduction_to_FPGA/README.md

 5. Clock Distribution:

     -   FPGAs have dedicated resources for distributing clock signals throughout the device.
 These resources help in ensuring synchronous operation of the internal logic elements and facilitate the implementation of complex synchronous designs.
-6. Embedded RAM and DSP Blocks (Optional):
+6. Embedded RAM and DSP Blocks:

     -   Some FPGAs include embedded memory blocks and digital signal processing (DSP) blocks to provide additional functionality for specific applications that require memory or digital signal processing capabilities.